 wpscan –url *target IP* –wordlist /root/rockyou.txt –username admin

-As shown in the below screenshot, as part of bruteforce scan we get the username and password for the admin account.
-The password for admin account is princess.
+As shown in the below screenshot, as part of the brute force scan we get the username and password for the admin account.
+The password for the admin account is princess.

 Using the username and password obtained in the WPScan we try to login into the WordPress site and navigate to the themes section in the WordPress.
 WordPress plugins and themes are the vulnerable points for any WordPress website.